Fitness-Guys/Fitness-Tracker-App/README.md

 - [x] This will have a checkbox for the premade list of exercises.
 - [ ] a submit/start button(starts timer)

+User Have Training/Follow along Tutorials.
+- [x] ListView displaying categories.
+- [x] Youtube API calls and create model data
+- [x] RecyclerView of the videos returning from category query
+- [x] Video Playback activity
+- [ ] Improve astetics of the activities to meet professional look
+- [ ] Autoplay videos in fullscreen mode

 In workout screen
 - [x] display timer(to calc burned calories)